Introduction

 Thailand's employment landscape is primarily governed by the Labor Protection Act B.E.
 2541 (1998).
-This pivotal legislation sets out comprehensive rules related to Employment contracts, minimum wages, holiday overtime pay, working hours, safety standards, and dispute resolution mechanisms.
+This pivotal legislation sets out comprehensive rules governing employment contracts, minimum wages, holiday overtime pay, working hours, safety standards, and dispute resolution mechanisms.

 However, the landscape is not restricted to this singular Act.
 It is a combination of several other legal regulations and frameworks that aim to ensure the best working conditions for every worker in the country.
 These include the civil and commercial codes and Thai labor laws.
-These additional regulations often apply to specific sectors and offer nuanced protection considering the particularities of each industry.
+These additional regulations often apply to specific sectors and offer nuanced protections tailored to the particularities of each industry.

 Labor Protection Act